Announcements

 Homework

 If you are consistently spending more than 1 hour per day on homework, please see me.
 Nearly every section has an AP Classroom homework with a deadline (usually the next class).
-Paper assignments from Flipped Math will also be assigned.
+Paper assignments from Flipped Math will also be assigned, also due for the next class.
+Any additional homework will be listed here.

 Exams

-Scheduled for Wednesday, October 15 in-class.
-There will be a calculator portion and a non-calculator portion.
-You should be proficient in all material contained in Unit 6.
+Scheduled for Wednesday, January 21 in-class.
+You should be proficient in all material contained in Unit 9.
 More precisely, you should be able to:

 Final exam information: 8:00 AM, Monday, May 12, 5th floor